 By doing so you will avoid many of those unexpected bumps and obstacles that arise down the track, which inevitably causes cost blowouts and time delays in bringing your project to market or realising your business growth objectives.

 1. DO A QUICK SELF ASSESSMENT

-Try answering the questions below yourself to get a general sense of what may be missing or adrift from your current research and planning practices and then focus on capturing opportunities for improvement and growth.
+Try answering the questions below yourself to get a general sense of what may be missing or adrift from your current strategy making , research and/or planning practices and then focus on capturing opportunities for improvement and growth.

 2. BENCHMARK TO OUR BETTER PRACTICE STANDARD

 In collaboration with our independent specialist provider partner network we are continually developing and freely sharing better practice marketing frameworks from which business owners and leaders can objectively benchmark their current practices against and readily identify opportunities for improvement and growth.

 Fear and discomfort are an essential part of strategy making.
 It is often said that if your are comfortable with your strategy, there’s a strong chance that it isn’t very good.

 Good strategy is the result of a simple and considered process of thinking through what it takes to achieve what you want and then assessing whether it’s realistic to action.